melvinsamuel070/MERN_Todo/README.md

 npm start: Starts up your application and tests it to ensure everything works fine before building the image. npm run build: Installs all necessary dependencies for the frontend.
-Proceeding with the project setup:
+Proceeding with the project setup: cd into the project directry do code . to move into visuall code you need to create Dockerfiles and .env
-Use code . to open Visual Studio Code and check the project structure.
-Note:

-Dockerfiles and .env files need to be created.
 The project has separate frontend and backend images.

 For the backend:
 Create a Dockerfile.
 Run:
 npm install